sillsdev/TheCombine/docs/meeting_notes/Merge_Duplicates_Trials/merge_duplicates_trials.md

   - Allow cards to be dropped anywhere on wordlist

-- Add Register Dialogue
+- Add Register Dialog

-  - User was expecting register to be a seperate dialogue
+  - User was expecting register to be a seperate dialog

 - Add way to Explicitly Return to Goal Navigation